AdobeDocs/experience-platform.en/help/sandboxes/ui/user-guide.md

 >[!VIDEO](https://video.tv.adobe.com/v/29838/?quality=12&learn=on)

-To create a new sandbox in the UI, select the **[!UICONTROL Create Sandbox]** button on the top right side of the screen.
+To create a new sandbox, select the **[!UICONTROL Create Sandbox]** button on the top right side of the screen.

 ![](../images/ui/create-sandbox.png)